lizardsystem/lizard-graph/README.rst

 - aggregation-period: month*, day, quarter, year (for stacked-bar)
 - aggregation: sum*, avg (for stacked-bar)
 - reset-period: month*, day, quarter, year (for stacked-line-cumulative)
-- now-line: False (default), or True
+- now-line: False*, or True

 All parameters can be omitted.
 For the datetime the session default will be taken.
 For the width and height also defaults will be taken.